unepwcmc/NRT/server/docs/Tests.md

 the behaviour under test requires it.
 These take longer to run and have a higher mocha timeout to compensate.
 These aren't run as part of the short TDD loop, but feature development should start with an acceptance test being written.
-These are run before committing (but if not, are caught by travis)
+These are run before committing (but if not, are caught by travis).
+Run these tests separately with:

+`npm run-script test-acceptance`

 ### Using promises in tests